Jews, Christians and Muslims in Europe: Modern Challenges

 Week 3: Towards Enlightenment and Modernity (Continental Europe)

-Week 1: Interpreting Symbols from Europe's Past and Present (Spain and Poland)
+Week 1: Interpreting Symbols from Europe's Past and Present (Spain)

 Week 2: Secularism and the Muhammad Cartoons (Denmark)